Wednesday, February 21, 2024

 If you open any book by scientist and historian Jared Diamond to any page, you will find something fascinating, like this from page 291 of Guns, Germs and Steel:

 This passage should be a revelation to anyone born after World War II.
-No one alive today remembers a time when the public did not believe itself attracted to an unsustainable culture of cars and trucks, bringing constant noise, pollution, speed for its own sake, vast injury and death.
-We don't remember this skepticism about internal combustion based personal vehicles because the memory has been aggressively erased by various forms of media and propaganda, such as advertising and movies.
+No one alive today remembers a time when the public did not believe itself attracted to an unsustainable culture of cars and trucks bringing constant noise, pollution, speed for its own sake, vast injury and death.
+We don't remember this skepticism about internal-combustion based personal vehicles because the memory has been aggressively erased by various forms of propaganda, such as advertising and movies.

-In World War II, Diamond further discusses, the US spent $20 billion developing the atomic bomb- possibly the worst idea in human history- because of a perceived necessity of beating Hitler to it.
+In World War II, Diamond further discusses, the US spent $20 billion developing an atomic bomb, propelled by a perceived necessity of beating Hitler to it (later it was clear that the NAZI regime had little chance of developing the bomb before its defeat).

 Diamond calls these modern practices a reversal of the idea that "necessity is the mother of invention;" rather they show that "invention can be the mother of necessity."

-Diamond's examples also highlight the role that war plays in creating necessity.
-The process is something we should ponder now as rumblings of war increase.
+Diamond's examples highlight the role that war plays in creating necessity, something we should ponder now as rumblings of war increase.
 How might coming conflagrations enable introduction of new technologies?
-At first glance, it does not seem that the likely interested parties need to use war to create a necessity for their products.
-The general public is already enamored with computers, the Internet, cell phones, social media, AI and robots- already believing that they need these things.
+At first glance it does not appear that interested parties need war to create necessity for their products.
+The general public is already enamored with computers, the Internet, cell phones, social media, AI and robots- already believing that we need these things.
 But most people do not believe that they need to be displaced by machines from anything you could call "employment."
 AI, even in its early stages, appears potentially able to perform any human job.
 Many people would prefer to keep their jobs, using the income to purchase AI's products.
 War could overrule that preference.
 For instance, if war creates a shortage of doctors, people who are averse to a robotic doctor will go to one if that is the only option.
 A generation later no one will remember a need for human doctors.
 It's hard to think of a profession that is not susceptible to such "automation," as we used to call it.

 .